-The proportion of multiple jobholders (moonlighters) is negatively correlated with productivity (wages) in cross-sectional and time series data, but positively correlated with education.
-We develop a model of the labor market to understand these seemingly contradictory facts.
-An income effect explains the negative correlation with productivity while a comparative advantage of skilled workers explains the positive correlation with education.
-We provide empirical evidence of the comparative advantage in CPS data.
-We calibrate the model to 1994 data on multiple jobholdings, and assess its ability to reproduce the 2017 data.
-There are three exogenous driving forces: productivity, number of children and the proportion of skilled workers.
-The model accounts for 68.7% of the moonlithing trend for college-educated workers, and overpredicts it by 33.7 percent for high school-educated workers.
-Counterfactual experiments reveal the contribution of each exogenous variable.
+We document three facts: (i) Higher educated workers are more likely to moonlight; (ii) conditional on education, workers with higher wages are less likely to moonlight; and (iii) the prevalence of moonlighting is declining over time for all education groups.
+We develop an equilibrium model of the labor market to explain these patterns.
+A dominating income effect explains the negative correlation of moonlighting with productivity in the cross section and the downward trend over time.
+A higher part-to-full time pay differential for skilled workers (a comparative advantage) explains the positive correlation with education.
+We provide empirical evidence of the comparative advantage using CPS data.
+We calibrate the model to 1994 cross-sectional data and assess its ability to reproduce the 2017 data.
+The driving forces are productivity variables and the proportion of skilled workers.
+The model accounts for 56% of the moonlighting trend for skilled workers, and 67% for unskilled workers.